melenaos/AppointmentsBackend/JUSTIFICATION.md

 ### CI/CD

 ## Deployment
-For this project I wouldn't use containers.
-I propose to deploy it at Azure App Services.
+For this project I am not using containers.
+I prefer to deploy it at Azure App Services.

 - create a new App Service.
 Note the [app name] and download the publishing profile of the staging slot.
 - Add the following action at the project's github workflows folder.